Due: Tuesday Sep 30, before 9:00 pm

 Specifications

-The Floor class is a node in the linked list and it stores the information for a Floor.
+The implementation of this class is provided.
+You are not allowed to modify this class.
+The Station class implements a node that can be used in a linked list.
 Every node has a pointer to the next node in the linked list and a pointer to the previous node in the list.
 These pointers are stored in the m_next and m_previous member variables.
-There is no required implementation for the Floor class.
-The implementation of this class is provided.
+Every station has a unique ID which is specified by the member variable m_code.
+The station ID must be greater than 0.

-The Elevator class stores the information for an elevator and it implements a doubly linked list.
+This class implements the linked list data structure.
 You need to implement the class.
-The class can be tested independently, however, in the application the class can be used by the class CentCom.
-The Floor nodes are stored in the linked list which is presented by the pointer to its first node and its last node.
-The pointer to the first node is stored in the m_ground member variable and the pointer to the last node is stored in the m_top member variable.
-The member variable m_ground carries the lowest floor number and the member variable m_top carries the highest floor number.
-The floor numbers are to be in the ascending order, in other words the linked list is sorted from smallest to largest number.
-The list does not hold duplicate floor numbers.
-The floor numbers can be negative numbers indicating the underground floors.
+The Station nodes are stored in the linked list which is presented by the pointer to its first node and its last node.
+The pointer to the first node is stored in the m_head member variable and the pointer to the last node is stored in the m_tail member variable.
+Every Station has a unique integer code.
+The list does not hold duplicate station codes.
+The station codes are integer numbers greater than zero.

 Additional Requirements